Internet of People (IOP) Price Tops $0.0033 on Major Exchanges

-Internet of People (IOP) traded flat against the U.S. dollar during the 24 hour period ending at 16:00 PM Eastern on March 20th.
-One Internet of People coin can now be bought for $0.0033 or 0.00000006 BTC on popular cryptocurrency exchanges.
-During the last seven days, Internet of People has traded flat against the U.S. dollar.
-Internet of People has a market capitalization of $44,292.22 and approximately $4.00 worth of Internet of People was traded on exchanges in the last 24 hours.
+Internet of People (IOP) traded flat against the US dollar during the 24-hour period ending at 11:00 AM E.T. on March 23rd.
+One Internet of People coin can currently be purchased for about $0.0033 or 0.00000006 BTC on major exchanges.
+During the last week, Internet of People has traded flat against the US dollar.
+Internet of People has a market capitalization of $44,292.22 and $4.00 worth of Internet of People was traded on exchanges in the last 24 hours.

 - Experience Points (XP) traded flat against the dollar and now trades at $0.0000 or 0.00000000 BTC.